emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have a custom player. ✔️

 ***
+## Soaper.TV
+### Score: 20/26
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Only 2 sources but main rarely ever fails. ✔️
+1. Site has episode auto-next. ✔️
+1. Site feels dated, lots of room for improvement. ❌
+1. Has built in subs for most content and allows adjustments. ✔️
+1. Has movies, shows and anime. ✔️
+1. Has watch lists and you can login to sync them across devices. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site works well, but doesn't look too great on mobile. 🟡
+1. Site does have a custom player. ✔️

+***
 ## StreamFlix
 ### Score: 20/26
 1. Streams load very fast. ✔️